-In most cases, people choose freestanding tubs purely because of their style and decorative appeal.
+People usually choose freestanding tubs purely because of their style and decorative appeal.
 They give you greater freedom of choice in terms of placement.
 One of the biggest drawbacks of freestanding baths is how quickly they allow the water to grow cold.
-New models made of contemporary materials are more effective at holding in heat than older, more traditional versions, but they often don’t measure up to built-in baths.
+New models made of contemporary materials are more effective at holding in the heat than older, more traditional versions, but they often don’t measure up to built-in baths.

 Built-in bathtubs are typically less expensive and more efficient.
 They’re not quite as decorative as many freestanding tubs, but you can enhance their appearance in numerous ways.
 While freestanding baths offer more flexibility where placement is concerned, built-in models bring you more versatility and a broader selection of styles and designs.

-If you’re looking for traditional elegance and a have distinct preference of where your bathtub will be installed, a freestanding bath may be the best way to go.
+If you’re looking for traditional elegance and prefer where your bathtub will be installed, a freestanding bath may be the best way to go.
 Otherwise, a built-in tub might be a more suitable solution.
-In the end, it all boils down to your preferences, space, and budget.
+Ultimately, it all boils down to your preferences, space, and budget.
 No matter which one you choose, the possibilities are virtually endless.